IanMcKe/MEANkanji/README.md

 ## Technologies Used

-HTML, CSS, Sass, Bourbon, Neat, MongoDB, Express, AngularJS, Angular Material, NodeJS, PassportJS (Note: the angular-material.css file is customized to have all text-transform properties set to none instead of uppercase)
+HTML, CSS, Animate CSS, jQuery, Sass, Bourbon, Neat, MongoDB, Express, AngularJS, Angular Material, NodeJS, PassportJS (Note: the angular-material.css file is customized to have all text-transform properties set to none instead of uppercase)

 ### Copyright (c)